KDE/kookbook/src/doc/intro.md

 is parsed into the tags
  * kid friendly
  * vegetarian

+An author tag can only contain one value, but it can be repeated.

+    author: John Doe
+    author: Jane Doe

 Other tags with specific parsing rules might come in the future